Newhouse0303/Java__OOP_test/OOP_exam_4.md

         UserInterface.displayUI();
     }
     public void play() {
+        // the actual game event is initialised here.
+The description being a bit vague I'm not sure what a game entails but
+        // I would opt for creating an abstract class GameEvent to be extended by different SubGames (TwoPlayerGameEvent, TeamGameEvent, etc.) Then upon
+        // their creation current environment (weather, terrain, timeOfDay) data would be logged (and possibly updated during the game)
+        // and the Player attributes would be updated accordingly.

     }
 ```

 ```
 class UserInterface {

-    // here the interaction is done via command line but the class can be easily modified to accomodate web-based graphic UI.
+    // interaction is done via command line but the class can be easily modified to accomodate web-based graphic UI.
     // the class asks user the specs for creating a player and delegates the task to the PlayerManager
-    // once the Player is created the user is informed and asked to start the game which calls the `newGame.play()` method }
+    // once the Player is created the user is informed and asked to enter a command to start the game
+    // once the command ( or later 'click' ) is received the `newGame.play()` method of the class Game is called }
 ```

 class PlayerManager is responsible for creating new players based on user input.
 If storing existing players were rquired it would also take care of that.

 ```